Sarasota Criminal Defense Lawyer

 Given the potential severity of the criminal penalties, it is understandable that you may be worried about these potential consequences and the impact on your future.
 Having an experienced criminal defense attorney by your side can help reduce or even eliminate the effects on your life.

-FAQs for Sarasota Criminal Defense Lawyers
+FAQs for Sarasota, FL Criminal Defense Law

-Q: Can My Lawyer Represent Me in Court Without My Presence in Florida?
+Can My Lawyer Represent Me in Court Without My Presence in Florida?

-A: Your attorney may be able to appear in court on your behalf, depending on whether you have been charged with a felony or a misdemeanor.
+Your attorney may be able to appear in court on your behalf, depending on whether you have been charged with a felony or a misdemeanor.
 In felony cases, you are required to show up even if you have a lawyer.
 Some misdemeanor cases will allow your lawyer to appear in person for you, but overall, you need to follow your lawyer’s guidance and the court’s instructions about your in-person requirements.

-Q: Can I Represent Myself in Florida Courts?
+Can I Represent Myself in Florida Courts?

-A: Yes, you have the right to represent yourself in court.
+Yes, you have the right to represent yourself in court.
 Since the outcome of a criminal defense case can have serious and life-changing consequences, hiring an experienced criminal defense attorney is recommended.
 They will have the legal knowledge and skill in the criminal justice system to protect your rights and future.

-Q: What Rights Do I Have if I am Arrested?
+What Rights Do I Have if I am Arrested?

-A: Upon arrest, you have the right to remain silent and the right to legal representation.
+Upon arrest, you have the right to remain silent and the right to legal representation.
 It is recommended that you do not answer any questions, provide any statements to law enforcement, or make any decisions until you’ve consulted with your lawyer.

-Q: How Long Will My Criminal Case Take to Resolve?
+How Long Will My Criminal Case Take to Resolve?

-A: The length of time your criminal case will take to resolve depends on its complexity, the severity of the charges (misdemeanors resolve faster than felonies), court schedules, and any negotiations.
+The length of time your criminal case will take to resolve depends on its complexity, the severity of the charges (misdemeanors resolve faster than felonies), court schedules, and any negotiations.
 Your criminal defense attorney can give you an estimate of the time they expect your case to take, but it is important to understand it will only be an estimate.

-Q: Can I Expunge or Seal My Criminal Record in Florida?
+Can I Expunge or Seal My Criminal Record in Florida?

-A: In Florida, some individuals are eligible to have their criminal records expunged or sealed under certain circumstances.
+In Florida, some individuals are eligible to have their criminal records expunged or sealed under certain circumstances.
 These circumstances include the type of offense, the outcome of the case, and the individual’s total criminal history.
 Discussing your case with an attorney will help you determine if you are eligible and, if so, navigate the expungement or sealing process.

 Protecting Yourself or a Loved One